Last updated: May 29, 2026

 - Calling only one agency when the need includes food, bills, medical care, and home care.

-- Assuming ADRC help has an income limit.
-Many ADRC information services are open to residents regardless of income.
+- Assuming ADRC information has an income limit.
+Many ADRC information services are open regardless of income.

 - Using last year’s income limits for WHEAP, Medicaid, FoodShare, or Medicare help.

-- Forgetting to report medical costs over $35 when applying for FoodShare as a senior or disabled person.
+- Forgetting to report medical costs when applying for FoodShare as a senior or disabled person.

 - Waiting until caregiver burnout becomes a crisis before asking about respite.